Groceries

 Other shops offering household items, all of which can be ordered online include:

-Accessibility to shops will vary; for example, you are likely to find an Argos in most town centres or high streets.
-But increasingly homeware stores are moving to larger out-of-town shopping centres or retail parks; for example, IKEA is usually in a retail park and most accessible by car.
+Access to shops will vary; for example, you're likely to find an Argos in most town centres or high streets but increasingly homeware stores are moving to larger out-of-town shopping centres or retail parks; for example, IKEA is usually in a retail park and most accessible by car.

 Most stores offer ‘click & collect’ options and delivery and can be ordered online.
 We recommend checking their delivery options and returns policies before ordering.